- Video: 12 Important Tips for Normal Delivery

 Low impact exercises for normal delivery, like squats, help in strengthening your core muscles.
 These include the pelvic floor muscles, the gluten and the hip muscles.
 If you are healthy and have a normal pregnancy, then this form of routine will help in ensuring a normal delivery.

-A good night’s sleep is a good way to be refreshed and help the foetus to be healthy.
+A good night’s sleep is a good way to be refreshed and to help the foetus to be healthy.
 The body changes every day, and the energy and the resources of the body go first to the baby and then to the mother.
 An expectant mother needs two to three extra hours over and above the mandatory eight hours of sleep for a healthy adult.
 A strong mother and child will guarantee natural delivery.

 The Lamaze Method was propagated by a French Obstetrician called Lamaze in the use of regulated breathing to cope with the labour and relax the foetus.